 Shillong is a 3-hour drive from Guwahati (100 km).
 Umroi Airport, 30 km from Shillong, is the nearest aerodrome.
 Guwahati serves as the nearest railhead to reach here.

-Check this post, if you want to find out more about the major attractions of this hill stations: 12 Most Enchanting Tourist Places in Shillong.
+Check this post, if you want to find out more about the major attractions of this hill station: 12 Most Enchanting Tourist Places in Shillong.

 Amid the snow-white peaks of the Lower Himalayan range at 6,700 ft (2,000 m), lies one of the majestic hill stations in India.
 Darjeeling is located on the north-western side of the state of West Bengal and is famously known as the “Queen of Hills”.